Choose Language

 If there is not enough time to return the completed FWAB by mail, then print, sign, date, and fax it with the Voter's Declaration/Affirmation and Oath of Voter to the county elections official so that it will be received before the polls close in California at 8:00 p.m. on Election Day.

-If you receive your vote-by-mail ballot and return envelope after submitting the completed FWAB (and/or county Voter Information Guide), you may also vote and return the vote-by-mail ballot and signed return envelope.
-If you return all three ballots by the deadline, only the vote-by-mail ballot will be counted.
+If you receive your ballot from your county elections official after submitting the completed FWAB (and/or county Voter Information Guide), you may also vote and return that ballot and signed return envelope.
+If you return all three ballots by the deadline, only the ballot sent by your county elections official will be counted.

 Can't find the answer to your question here?